bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 ```
 If you create a MiGA job at this point, the job will be killed if you close the terminal.
 This can be avoided by first creating a ```tmux``` session and running the job in that session.
 In that case, you may exit the ```tmux``` session, close the terminal, and the job will continue running.
 See the **MiGA-CLI Project** section for details on how to do this.

+## Stopping and Starting the MiGA Instance

+To save your MiGA instance, go the the page displaying it and from the "Actions" menu choose "Instance State" and then "Stop."
+Then the next time you log into your AWS account you may restart it by choosing it and from the "Actions" menu choosing "Instance State" and then "Start."
+It will be assigned a new public IP address when you do this, so be sure to note it.
+If you choose "Terminate" instead of "Stop" the instance will be deleted and you will not be able to return to it.